BinaryAlley/DatasetCrop/README.md

 ## Usage

 1. Launch the application.
-2. For the **Input Path** field, browse and select the directory containing your image dataset, or manually paste the path in the text box.
+2. For the **Input Path** field, browse and select the directory containing your images dataset, or manually paste the path in the text box.
 3. Set the desired crop parameters:
    - **Use original scale sizes**: whether to use the original images sizes or the preview panel sizes to express the cropping parameters.
    If this is checked, a value of 100 for **Crop Width** would literally mean 100 pixels of the original image.
 If it's unchecked,